BBL run home: What each team needs to make finals

 The run home

-While there will be no finals for the defending champs, their game against the Heat on Monday night could have significant ramifications on the final five.
-And with skipper Aaron Finch and paceman Kane Richardson back in the fold, they're every chance to spring a couple of upsets on the run home.
+While there will be no finals for the defending champs, their game against the Heat on Monday night could well have significant ramifications on the final five.
+And with skipper Aaron Finch and paceman Kane Richardson back in the fold, they'll be hoping to get some joy out of what has been a disappointing campaign.